ElectiveAspNet/09_deployment/README.md

 In order to show not only a Student or an Enrollment or a Course, but also all related data we need to use the navigation properties from our Entity Models.

-We will do it together later but first you should gie it a try.
+We will do it together later but first you should give it a try.

+###Entity Models vs View Models
 Entity Models deals with how the tabels in the database should look like.
 ViewModels deals with the data shown in the views.

 <img src="https://github.com/keacore/07_RepositoriesViewModels/blob/master/Materials/img/ViewModel.png" width="600">